Antonio Dini

 Antonio Simmons Dini (7 January 1918 – 31 May 1940) was a New Zealand fighter pilot and flying ace who flew in the Royal Air Force (RAF) during the Second World War.
+He is credited with at least five aerial victories.

-Born in Christchurch, he joined the RAF in 1938 and in May 1940 was posted to No. 607 Squadron.
-Flying a Hawker Hurricane, he was credited with destroying five enemy aircraft during the Battle of France.
-He was killed when his aircraft crashed near Folkestone shortly after takeoff.
+Born in Christchurch, Dini joined the RAF in 1938.
+After a period of service on loan to the Fleet Air Arm and then flying with No. 66 Squadron, in early May 1940 he was posted to No. 607 Squadron.
+Flying a Hawker Hurricane fighter, he destroyed a number of German aircraft during the Battle of France.
+After returning to England later in the month, he was transferred to No. 605 Squadron.
+He was killed when his aircraft crashed near Folkestone shortly after taking off for the flight to join his new unit.

 Early life

-Born on 7 January 1918 in Christchurch, Antonio Simmons Dini was one of seven children of Pietro Antonio Dini and Minnie née Moorhouse.
+Born on 7 January 1918 in Christchurch, Antonio Simmons Dini was one of seven children of Pietro Antonio Dini and his wife Minnie née Moorhouse.
 Of Corsican descent, he was educated at Christchurch Technical College after which he found employment at the Post & Telegraph Department.

 Royal Air Force

-Dini made a successful application to join the Royal Air Force (RAF) on a short service commission, leaving for England in December 1937.
-Dini started flight training early the following year at the de Havilland flying school at Hatfield aerodrome, proceeded to Uxbridge, and then onto No. 3 Flying Training School at South Cerney.
+Dini made a successful application to join the Royal Air Force (RAF) on a short service commission with the serial number 40609, leaving for England in December 1937.
+Dini started flight training early the following year at the de Havilland flying school at Hatfield Aerodrome, proceeded to the RAF station at Uxbridge, and then on to No. 3 Flying Training School at South Cerney.

-After gaining his wings, Dini was loaned to the Fleet Air Arm, flying Supermarine Walrus amphibious aircraft.
-His rank of pilot officer was confirmed on 17 January 1939.
-He was subsequently assigned to the RAF's School of Naval Co-operation operating from RAF Ford in Sussex.
-Later in the year he was involved in a fatal incident when, as the pilot of a Walrus, he crashed the aircraft into the sea off Littlehampton.
-He was the only survivor of the three-man crew and had no recollection of the crash, with its cause being unable to be determined.
+After gaining his wings, Dini was loaned to the Fleet Air Arm, the aviation branch of the Royal Navy, in October 1938.
+Assigned to the RAF's School of Naval Co-operation operating from Ford in Sussex, he flew Supermarine Walrus amphibious aircraft.
+His rank of pilot officer was confirmed early the following year.
+When the school was reorganised on 24 May 1939, Dini was posted to 751 Naval Air Squadron.
+Just over a week later, he was involved in a fatal incident when, as the pilot of a Walrus, he crashed the aircraft into the sea off Littlehampton.
+He was the only survivor of the three-man crew and, being concussed, had no recollection of the crash, with its cause being unable to be determined.

 Second World War

 By the time of Dini's return to active duty after recovering from the injuries arising from his crash, the Second World War had broken out.
-He was posted to No. 66 Squadron, which flew Supermarine Spitfire fighters from Duxford.
+On 4 September, he was posted to No. 66 Squadron, which flew Supermarine Spitfire fighters from Duxford.
 From here it was occasionally scrambled to intercept incoming German aircraft and also carried out patrols over the North Sea.
 On 1 May 1940, Dini was posted to No. 607 Squadron, which had been sent to France the previous November as part of the Air Component of the British Expeditionary Force.
 At the time, the squadron, equipped with Hawker Hurricane fighters, was based at Vitry-en-Artois, near Arras.